uzambara/frontend-pair-test/README.md

 ## Requirements

-You are required to implement the following requirements in any given order.
+You are required to implement the following requirements.

 - [ ] Add support for sorting by mission name (asc/desc).
 - [ ] Add support for sorting by mission launch date (asc/desc).